benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:
+- One last thing...
+- If you find this stuff interesting
-- My friend Jonathan Creamer is passionate about Frontend tooling
+- My friend Jonathan Creamer is also passionate about Frontend tooling
+- It's becoming more of a thing and even a role at companies
+- He's wanting to build a community around this skillset
-- He's coined the term "divops" for the community
+- He coined the term **"DivOps"** for this community
-- There's a Slack group & sub-Redit to join
+- There's a Slack group & sub-Reddit to join

 =====